glhuilli/glhuilli.github.io/_posts/2020-03-10-kronosparser-package.markdown

 invert: true
 ---

 This post contains a few basic examples of how to use the [kronosparser](https://github.com/glhuilli/kronosparser) package.
-I particularly don't like the name, but it's descriptive enough so people know what it does.
+I particularly don't like the name, but it's descriptive enough to know what it does.
 This post is just an extended version of the readme document available in Github.

 ## Why building this package?

-I build this package together with [@roalonso](https://github.com/roalonso) back in the Sudo Technology, Inc. days, which we decided to open source.
-The main use case was when receiving input messages from users via the Sudo chatbot, we needed to extract some metadata from text (in particular dates), which were then used to decide the upcoming actions that the chatbot had to do.
+We built this package together with [@roalonso](https://github.com/roalonso) back in the Sudo Technology, Inc. days, which we decided to open source.
+The primary use case for this package was to parse input text from users using the Sudo Chatbot.
+We needed to extract some metadata from input text (e.g., dates), which were then used to decide the upcoming actions that the chatbot had to do.

-With this package you can parse any type of time instance from text and translate it into a `date`, `datetime`, or time interval.
+With this package, you can parse any type of time instance from text and translate it into a `date`, `datetime`, or time interval.
 This could be for either future dates or past dates, and you can set the timezone if available.

 This package is based on a Parsing Expression Grammar defined using `pyparsing`.
-If you have any comments feel free to create issues or send pull requests in the Github repository.
+If you have any comments, feel free to create issues or send pull requests in the Github repository.

 ## Installing the package